rudra420-123/Sheryians_Backend_Series/README.md

-# Sheriyan's Coding School Backend Series
+# Sheryian's Coding School Backend Series

-Welcome to **Sheriyan's Coding School Backend Series**!
+Welcome to **Sheryian's Coding School Backend Series**!
 In this playlist, we delve deep into the essentials of **JavaScript** for backend development.
 Whether you're a beginner or looking to brush up on your skills, this series will guide you step by step through key concepts and practical applications of backend development using JavaScript.

 ## Playlist Overview

-The **Sheriyan's Coding School Backend Series** is designed to teach you the fundamentals of backend development with a focus on **JavaScript**.
+The **Sheryian's Coding School Backend Series** is designed to teach you the fundamentals of backend development with a focus on **JavaScript**.
 We cover a range of topics, from the basic building blocks of the language to more advanced concepts like asynchronous programming and database integration.
 By the end of the series, you will have a solid understanding of backend development and be able to build robust, scalable web applications using JavaScript.

 ### Key Topics Covered:
 - **Introduction to Backend Development**: What is backend development and why it's crucial for building modern web applications.